-Research programs in the Department of Materials Science and Engineering are focused in the areas of computational materials modeling, advanced metallic materials, polymers, renewable bioproducts, nano-composites, electronic materials, optoelectronics, ceramics and glass, and materials characterization.
+Research programs in the Department of Materials Science and Engineering are focused in the areas of advanced functional and structural materials, metallic materials, polymers, electronic materials and devices, ceramics and glass, nanomaterials and nanotechnology, material processing and additive manufacturing, and materials characterization.
 The graduate programs emphasize student-centered hands-on multi-disciplinary research with modern world-class equipment and facilities housed in the department.

 Research areas within the Department of Mechanical and Energy Engineering include novel energy conversion systems for solar and wind energy applications, energy conservation technology for built environment, zero-energy buildings, environmental monitoring and modeling to study urban and regional-scale air quality, biomedical heat transfer, environmentally friendly electronic systems, stress analysis in thin films, fracture and failure of solid materials, nanomaterials, micro- and nano-scale machining, fabrication and characterization.

 For general information, contact the Toulouse Graduate School.
 For specific requirements for graduate degrees, contact the appropriate department chair or graduate advisor.